Prerequisites Page - Installer ProjectCopy link to this sectionLink to this section copied!

 TipYou can read more about the prerequisites repository in this article.

-When selecting a prerequisite or chained package, its properties pane will be displayed.
+When selecting a prerequisite, its properties pane will be displayed.
 In this pane you can configure all available package settings.

-Remove Use the [ Delete ] toolbar button, the “Delete” context menu item or press the Delete key while a prerequisite or chained package is selected.
+Remove Use the [ Delete ] toolbar button, the “Delete” context menu item or press the Delete key while a prerequisite is selected.

 New windows features bundle Use the [ Windows Feature bundle ] toolbar button or “New Windows Feature bundle” context menu item.